 Intra-articular fractures constitute 70% of all calcaneus fractures in adults.

-Open injuries that have been reported occur in 2-17% of cases.
+Open injuries that have been reported to occur in 2-17% of cases.

 Relevant Anatomy of Calcaneus

 The superior articular surface of calcaneus contains three facets that articulate with the talus.
 These are also called subtalar facets and function as a unit.
 Any interruption in their alignment constitutes an intra-articular fracture.
 These facets are

 - Posterior facet is the largest and is the major weight-bearing surface [Flexor hallucis longus tendon runs just inferior to it]

 - Middle facet is anteromedial on sustentaculum tali

 - Anterior facet is often confluent with middle facet

 Posterior facet is a major weight-bearing surface, though the anterior and middle facets bear more weight per unit area.